About the Residency

 Selected residents will be offered one of two types of residency.
 The type of residency offered will be determined by the Admissions Panel and Final Selection Committee during the admissions process.
 All residencies include living space in PlySpace and studio space across the street at Madjax, a center for innovation and design.

 PlySpace Residents will be offered living quarters, studio amenities, and will be paired with a community collaborator based on their personal and collaborative project proposals and interests.
 Residents are expected to complete a public talk about their work and complete a project in partnership with their Community Collaborator.
 Resident Artists will have full access to the PlySpace studio spaces at Madjax as well as limited access to the School of Art (SOA) facilities at Ball State University.
-They will receive a $500 travel stipend for their residency period, between 4 and 12 weeks.
+They will receive a $500 travel stipend and a $500 food stipend for their residency period, between 4 and 12 weeks.

 PlySpace Resident Fellows will be offered living quarters, studio amenities, and will be paired with the Ball State University School of Art as their community collaborator.
 Resident Fellows are expected to conduct multiple public programs connected to their practice through their partnership with the SOA.
 Resident Fellows will have access to the SOA facilities necessary to complete their projects as well as the PlySpace studio spaces.
 Resident Fellows will receive a $1500 stipend provided by PlySpace to be used for travel and living expenses and up to $1000 in funding toward their proposed collaborative project and supplies.
 Resident Fellows must plan a 9 to 12 week residency stay.